Hen (pronoun): History of usage

 By early 2014, hen had become an established term both in traditional media and among bloggers.
 The language periodical Språktidningen concluded that the instances of usage had gone from one instance for every 13,000 uses of hon/han to just under 1 in 300.
 In late July 2014, the Swedish Academy announced that in April 2015, hen would be included in Svenska Akademiens ordlista, the most authoritative spelling dictionary on the Swedish language.
-Its entry will cover two definitions: as a reference to individuals belonging to a specified sex or third gender, or where the sex is not known.
+Its entry will cover two definitions: as a reference to individuals belonging to a specified sex or third gender, or as a reference without specifying sex/gender.
 In May 2015, hen was introduced in legal text (the driver's license law), in the self-ruling area Åland, a part of Finland which is officially Swedish-speaking.

 Recommendations

 While the Swedish Language Council, the primary regulatory body of the Swedish language, suggests hen as one of several gender-neutral constructions, the word is not necessarily recommended above the alternatives.
 Rather, the Council advises the reader to use whichever construction is more contextually apt, considering the target audience.
 Alternatives to hen include den, equivalent to English it; rewriting as plural, which is ungendered in Swedish much like in English; repeating the noun instead of using a pronoun or using han eller hon ("he or she").
 The council also recommends against using the object form henom ("her/him") with the reasoning that it is too similar to honom ("him"), which undermines the gender-neutral intention of the word, and that the case system on which the form is based is a remnant that is no longer used in Swedish; hen is instead recommended as both the subject and object form (as in jag såg hen; "I saw him/her") while hens is the recommended possessive form (i.e. "her(s)/his").

 After the use of hen by the Minister for Gender Equality, and following a meeting of the Speaker of the Riksdag together with party representatives, the Parliament made an official announcement that hen should not be used in official government documents, but that individual members of parliament are free to use it in spoken debates and written motions.
 A handful of other authorities, such as the Equality Ombudsman and the National Financial Management Authority, use the pronoun routinely.